PSLCL/testing-framework/docs/design/resources.md

 and Person.
 Other resources may be defined that do not interact directly with the Testing Framework but instead simply provide attributes.

-For example, a certain class of resource (identified by its hash) may be understood by the harness as a machine that it can operate against (connect to networks, deploy software to).
-A different hash may be understood equally as a resource, but not as one that the test platform can interoperate with other than getting its attributes.
+For example, a certain class of resource (identified by its name) may be understood by the harness as a machine that it can operate against (connect to networks, deploy software to).
+A different name may be understood equally as a resource, but not as one that the test platform can interoperate with other than getting its attributes.
 An external server might be a resource with an attribute for the IP address, but the test platform could not deploy additional software on the resource.